HL7/fhir-COVID19Library-ig/input/pagecontent/index.md

 The following reporting forms, documents, and terminology sources were consulted when creating the profiles for this IG.
 This list will grow as new profiles are added.

-- CDC COVID-19 PUI
+- CDC COVID-19 Person Under Ivestigation (PUI) form
-- CSTE Standardized surveillance case definition and national notification for 2019 novel coronavirus disease (COVID-19)
+- Council of State and Territorial Epidemiologists (CTSE) and national notification for 2019 novel coronavirus disease (COVID-19)
 - Salt Lake County COVID-19 form
 - CDC COVID-19-Associated Hospitalization Surveillance Case Report Form
 - Health Catalyst COVID-19 terms